ilifu/ilifu_user_docs/docs/getting_started/submit_job_slurm.md

 	$ ssh-add -K
 ``` -->

-## Specifying Resources when Running Jobs on SLURM
+## Specifying Resources when Running Jobs on Slurm

 When running a job using an `sbatch` script or using `srun` for an interactive job, a user is able to specify the resources required for their job.
 A single node consists of `32 CPUs` and `232 GB RAM`.
 These are the maximum number of resources that can be requested per node.

-If you are running a normal job on SLURM, **without** `MPI` or `OpenMP`, your job will only require `1 CPU`, `1 task` and `1 node`.
+If you are running a normal job on Slurm, **without** `MPI` or `OpenMP`, your job will only require `1 CPU`, `1 task` and `1 node`.
 These values are default values when running a job, however you are able to specify additional memory for your job using the `--mem` parameter.

 Parallelism on the cluster can be achieved on a single node or over multiple nodes.
 Parallelism on a single node distributes work over multiple CPUs and is typically implemented using `OpenMP`.
-If you are running a job with software that utilizes `OpenMP` on SLURM, you can increase the number of CPUs for your job to > 1 CPU, while still using `1 task` and `1 node`.
+If you are running a job with software that utilizes `OpenMP` on Slurm, you can increase the number of CPUs for your job to > 1 CPU, while still using `1 task` and `1 node`.
 You may need to `export OMP_NUM_THREADS=<N>` to specify the number of threads the software will utilize.

 Parallelism on the cluster can also occur by distributing work over many tasks that operate on 1 or more nodes.
 This type of parallelism is typically implemented using `MPI`.
-If you are running a job with software that utilizes `MPI` on SLURM, you can increase the number of `tasks` your job uses, `> 1 task`, while `nodes` and `CPUs` can be 1.
+If you are running a job with software that utilizes `MPI` on Slurm, you can increase the number of `tasks` your job uses, `> 1 task`, while `nodes` and `CPUs` can be 1.
 The number of CPUs per task can be specified.
 You can increase the number of nodes if you want more than `32 CPUs` or `232 GB RAM`.

 The following table lists the parameters that can be used to describe the required resources for your job: